Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 Starting your own blog is a great way of helping others.
 You can put your hard-earned expertise to good use - and helping others is the best way of helping yourself.
 You can see an Indian patient's blog at www.myselfishgenes.blogspot.com

-If you want to find out information which is on the cutting- edge of research, or read articles which have appeared in medical journals, then you need to search the Medline database.
-This MEDLINE database ( maintained by the National Library of Medicine in Bethesda, Maryland, USA at http://igm.nlm.nih.gov/) is the best way of retrieving medical information today.
+If you want to find out information which is on the cutting- edge of research, or read articles which have appeared in medical journals, then you need to search the free PubMed database.
+This is maintained by the National Library of Medicine in Bethesda, Maryland, USA and is the best way of retrieving medical information today.
 This database has over 10 million references, and indexes all articles published in reputed medical journals from all over the world.
 It's quite easy to learn to do a Medline search- and there is plenty of online help available as well!
-You can the Medical Jargon Buster at http://www.medexplain.in/pubmed.php to help you make sense of your Medline
+However, remember that this indexes medical journal articles which are written for doctors, and not for patients !

 It is important to think about how much information you need from the Net to make yourself comfortable with your diagnosis and treatment options.
 Some people need as much information as they can possibly gather, while others find less information, or information with a specific focus, is best for them.

 A warning - do not accept the contents of any single website as definitive.
 It is in the nature of medical research that many studies contain errors, many conclusions are false, and many reports flawed.
 This is why you need your doctor's help to make sense of your information search, because he can best explain to you how the information you have unearthed applies to you as an individual.
 You need to form a partnership with your doctor - but it should be a partnership of well-informed equals, for which you need to do your homework first!
 Remember that the information you retrieve on the Net is simply a tool to help you to get better medical care - it should help to improve the communication between you and your doctor - not replace it!